Icinga/icinga2/doc/10-icinga-template-library.md

 In contrast to most other plugins, the values of check_update's custom attributes do not set thresholds, but just enable/disable the behaviour described in the table above.
 It can be enabled/disabled for example by setting them to "true" or "false", "1" or "0" would also work.
 Thresholds will always be "1".

+> **Note**
+>
-**Hint**: If they are enabled, performance data will be shown in the webinterface.
+> If they are enabled, performance data will be shown in the webinterface.
-If run without the optional parameters, the plugin will output critical if any important updates are available.
+> If run without the optional parameters, the plugin will output critical if any important updates are available.

 ### <a id="windows-plugins-uptime-windows"></a> uptime-windows